 If you think you may be called to the Reader ministry, you should, in the first instance, talk to your local vicar (or rector or priest-in-charge), before exploring further with a Vocations Advisor based in your Archdeaconry.If all goes well you will then enter the formal process for selecting Reader candidates with a recommendation from your parish to the Warden of Readers.
 You will of course be guided through this process.

 Click here to email your relevant Vocations Advisor:

-Once you have been recommended for training, the Church of England is committed to offering this free of charge, and in the Diocese of Carlisle the training of Readers is undertaken by Cumbria Christian Learning and is normally spread over two years of part-time study, leading to the award of a Certificate of Higher Education from Durham University (part of the national Common Awards scheme).
+Once you have been recommended for training, the Church of England is committed to offering this free of charge.
+In the Diocese of Carlisle the training of Readers is undertaken by Emmanuel Theological College and is normally spread over two years of part-time study, leading to the award of a Certificate of Higher Education from Durham University (part of the national Common Awards scheme).